 Free French podcasts for all levels/beginners

 The lessons are helpful and feel very interactive and warm.
-For example, when Mark suggests holding your nose to practice the nasal sound of Non, he then remarks that he’s imagining people all around the world holding their noses right now.
+For example, in one learning podcast, when Mark suggests holding your nose to practice the nasal sound of Non, he then remarks that he’s imagining people all around the world holding their noses right now.
 These sort of little side comments make for a fun and relaxed ambiance.

-The levels seem well thought-out.
-“Absolute beginners” podcasts involve basic vocabulary and slow speaking, and feature Mark and a beginner French student.
+The podcast’s learning levels seem well thought-out.
+For instance, the main Coffee Break French podcast’s beginner level podcasts (compiled as “Season 1”) involve basic vocabulary and slow speaking, and feature Mark and a beginner French student.